-5.2.19 A separate Construction Environmental Management Plan (CEMP) will be prepared and submitted to BGCBC (and other relevant highways authorities as relevant).
+5.2.20 A separate Construction Environmental Management Plan (CEMP) will be prepared and submitted to BGCBC (and other relevant highways authorities as relevant), an Outline CEMP has been submitted as part of this applicated.
 The CEMP will include measures to control dust and debris resulting from the movement of HGVs.